Frequently Asked Questions (FAQ)

 Q4) What are the documents to hand in?

 -- The training completion form (staj tamamlama formu), which must then be submitted to the university’s accounting office.

 -- The training certificate (staj sicil formu).
 This certificate must be signed and stamped.
 It can be sent by the employer to the department, by post or may be handed to you in a sealed envelope.

 -- The documentation about the work done (print-out of the programs, manuals that you have written, etc.)

 Q5) Can I hand in the training certificate personally together with other documents?

 A5) Yes.
 But, it must be in a closed envelope and the envelope must be sealed at the training site.

 Q) Who is the person to ask further questions?

-A) You can ask academic or adminstrative questions about training to your training advisor.
-Administrative questions can also be asked to Figen Hüner.
+A) You can ask academic questions to your training advisor.
+Administrative questions (about the documents) can be asked to Figen Hüner.